AyeCode/geodirectory/readme.txt

 __WARNING: GDv2 is a significant update over GDv1 and may require manual work, such as adding widgets to sidebars to recreate your current layout.
 As always, we recommend trying this on a staging site first.
 [Learn more](https://docs.wpgeodirectory.com/article/260-upgrading-from-gdv1-to-gdv2)__

+= GeoDirectory v2.3.41 - TBD =
+* OSM directions route should use listing location as an end point - CHANGED

 = GeoDirectory v2.3.40 - 2024-02-15 =
 * Custom single post map is not loading on non GD pages - FIXED
 * PHP 8.2 compatibility changes in Emogrifier class - CHANGED